DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation

 \subsection{Multi-Turn Dialogue Optimization}

-While RLHF~\citep{ouyang2022training} demonstrated that language models can be aligned with human preferences, it typically optimizes single-turn responses rather than multi-turn dialogue outcomes.
-DPO~\citep{rafailov2024direct} offers an alternative to RLHF by directly optimizing the policy without explicit reward modeling, simplifying the training pipeline while maintaining effectiveness.
+Although RLHF~\citep{ouyang2022training} has shown that language models can be aligned with human preferences, its optimization is generally limited to single-turn responses.
+DPO provides an alternative by directly optimizing the policy without explicit reward modeling, thereby simplifying training while preserving effectiveness.

-Optimizing dialogue systems for long-term conversation quality requires methods that go beyond single-turn reward modeling.
-Recent approaches include training on imagined conversations and hindsight regeneration~\citep{hong2023zeroshotgoaldirecteddialoguerl, hong2024interactivedialogueagents}, token-level policy optimization~\citep{shani2024multiturnreinforcementlearningpreference}, hierarchical decomposition of planning and execution~\citep{zhou2024archertraininglanguagemodel}, and offline RL methods for language generation~\citep{snell2023offlinerlnaturallanguage}.
-These methods critically depend on the quality of the training environment, with realistic user simulators being essential for both policy optimization and evaluation~\citep{nam2025efficient}.
+Enhancing dialogue systems for sustained conversational quality necessitates approaches that extend beyond single-turn reward modeling.
+Recent methods encompass training on imagined conversations and hindsight regeneration~\citep{hong2023zeroshotgoaldirecteddialoguerl, hong2024interactivedialogueagents}, token-level policy optimization~\citep{shani2024multiturnreinforcementlearningpreference}, hierarchical decomposition of planning and execution~\citep{zhou2024archertraininglanguagemodel}, and offline reinforcement learning for language generation~\citep{snell2023offlinerlnaturallanguage}.
+The effectiveness of these approaches is highly contingent on the quality of the training environment, with realistic user simulators being indispensable for both policy optimization and evaluation~\citep{nam2025efficient}.